OFFICIAL NEWS RELEASE: April 3, 2018

 - May 3, 6:30 to 8 pm: Public Talk at Lompoc Public Library, 501 E North Ave, Lompoc

 - May 4, 1 to 8 pm: Exhibit and Public Talk at Allan Hancock College, Main Campus, 800 So.
 College Drive, Santa Maria, CA (30 minutes from Lompoc)

-Nestled in a fertile valley on the California Central Coast, less than 10 miles from Vandenberg Air Force Base, Lompoc offers visitors a wide range of adventures and attraction including La Purisma Mission State Historic Park, vibrant outdoor murals in Old Town, the Lompoc Wine Trail, biking, hiking, surfing, sky diving and world-class golf.
+Nestled in a fertile valley on the California Central Coast, less than 10 miles from Vandenberg Space Force Base, Lompoc offers visitors a wide range of adventures and attraction including La Purisma Mission State Historic Park, vibrant outdoor murals in Old Town, the Lompoc Wine Trail, biking, hiking, surfing, sky diving and world-class golf.

 Situated where scenic Highway 1 meets Route 246, just 155 miles northwest from Los Angeles, Lompoc entices visitors year-round with its mild Mediterranean climate for mid-week escapes or weekend getaways.
 With 12 hotels to welcome visitors, the destination makes a great base for exploring nearby, neighboring towns, and Santa Barbara wine country.

 For more information on Lompoc hotels and attractions: https://explorelompoc.com/

 InSight – The Interior Exploration using Seismic Investigations, Geodesy and Heat Transport spacecraft – will be the first mission to look deep beneath the Martian surface, studying the planet’s interior by measuring its heat output and listening for marsquakes.
 It will use the seismic waves generated by marsquakes to develop a map of the planet’s deep interior.
 The resulting insight into Mars’ formation will help us better understand how other rocky planets, including Earth, were and are created.